Into Dust is an original song and music video commissioned by b-side.

 We plan to take 'Into Dust' into local schools, colleges and Sixth Forms to open a discussion and raise awareness around current LGBT issues, phobic behaviours and social isolation.

-In July we premiered Into Dust at Russell-Cotes as part of Bourne Free.
-And in October we are showing it at the Prejudice Free Dorset conference and in December 2018 we were shortlisted for the Winter Pride Awards in London.
+In July 2017 we premiered Into Dust at Russell-Cotes as part of Bourne Free.
+In October 2017 we screened it at the Prejudice Free Dorset conference and in December 2018 we were shortlisted for the Winter Pride Awards in London.

 If you'd like to get in touch about the project please email: email@example.com